How we work

 - To provide effective support and assistance to States in their efforts to combat Medicaid provider fraud and abuse

-HMS Federal is the MIC contractor for the Washington State Medicaid Agency (HCA).
-HMS Federal works with the HCA's Section of Program Integrity (PI).
+UPIC works with the HCA's Section of Program Integrity (PI).
 They conduct audits that examine payments made to individuals or organizations providing services or items.
 In the course of these audits, medical documentation and other supporting information will be reviewed for paid Medicaid claims of services or items furnished.
 As appropriate, the audits may result in the identification of potential overpayments.
+The Western UPIC was awarded to Qlarant in early 2018.

 The HCA performs unannounced on-site visits of moderate or high risk providers when requesting enrollment in the Apple Health (Medicaid) program (Title 42 Part 455).
 We also perform unannounced on-site visits of currently enrolled moderate or high-risk providers during the re-validation process.
 A list of moderate to high risk provider specialties is listed below.